Real estate appraisal: New Zealand

 PINZ incorporated much of the membership of the NZIV, the Institute of Plant & Machinery Valuers (IPMV) and the Property & Land Economy Institute of New Zealand (PLEINZ).
 PINZ now represents the interests of valuers, property and facilities managers, property advisors and plant and machinery valuers.
 PINZ has developed into one of the largest professional bodies for standards, qualifications and ethics across all facets of the property profession within New Zealand.
 It works with government, industry and other professional associations, education stakeholders and the media to promote its standards and views.

 In New Zealand, the terms "valuation" and "valuer" usually relates to one who undertakes that professional role in terms of the Valuer Act 1948 requirements or the unregulated or voluntarily self-regulated (if members of PINZ) plant and machinery, marine or art valuers.
 Whereas, the term "appraisal" is usually related to an estimate by a real estate sales person or licensed agent under the Real Estate Agents Act 2008.
 The Real Estate Institute of New Zealand includes many valuer members, but the governing legislation for sales and agency (disposal of interests of land on behalf of others) does not extend to include provision for that role by valuers regardless of membership of NZIV, RICS or PINZ.

-There is a key distinction between the role of a real estate agent and a valuer, as an agent may advocate for its principal's interests, whereas a valuer must impartially and independently provide opinion as to value.
-Lawyers, Conveyancers and Real Estate Agents are permitted to act in the sale of real estate under quite different legislation from that which governs valuers.
-The provision for the role in relation to Lawyers and Conveyancers is the Lawyers and Conveyancers 2006.
+There exists a significant difference in the responsibilities of a real estate agent and a valuer.
+While a real estate agent is allowed to represent the interests of their client, a valuer is required to offer an unbiased and independent assessment of value.
+The legal framework governing these roles is distinct as well.
+Lawyers, Conveyancers, and Real Estate Agents operate under legislation separate from that which regulates valuers.
+Specifically, the legal provision outlining the responsibilities of Lawyers and Conveyancers is the Lawyers and Conveyancers Act of 2006..

-In 2011 to 2015, the number of Registered Valuers in New Zealand has generally between only around 900 to 950 each year.
+The number of Registered Valuers in New Zealand has generally between 1,000 - 1,300.
 This is an ageing 'top heavy' professional with difficulty retaining new and young members due to pay, work stress and the recent advent of 'clearing houses' for banks to order valuations for mortgage purposes.
 The clearing houses have largely ended the long-standing local practice of members of the public seeking advice directly from a valuer.
 The use of electronic estimates based on Rating Values (Local Government mass appraisal for levies) is also leading to a reduction in standard valuation work and is significantly affecting the viability of small valuation businesses.
 The profession is in the process of a wider corporate re-structuring of the valuation market due to these factors with various perceptions within profession as to the merits of the events of the last five years.